geotools/geotools/docs/user/tutorial/feature/csv2shp.rst

   ====================== =============================

-The Feature model is actually a little bit more crazy than us Java programmers are used to since it considers both attribute and operation to be “properties” of a Feature.
+The Feature model is actually a little bit more crazy than us Java programmers are used to since it considers both attribute and operation to be "properties" of a Feature.
 Perhaps when Java gets closures we may be able to catch up.

 The really interesting thing for me is that map makers were sorting out all this stuff back in the 1400s and got every bit as geeky as programmers do now.
 So although we would love to teach them